Monsler/Flow2D/README.md

 # Flow2D
 Flow2D Are free and open source game engine (framework), that allows you to create beautiful 2d games using lua.
 # Getting started
+This code will draw rectange inside the window.
 ```lua
 flow.start = function(args)
     -- Function that will be invoked on start